 Mar 30, 2023

 Quick Sort has an average-case performance of O(n log n).
-However, the worst-case performance happens when the pivot element selected is either the smallest or largest element in the list.
-This may occur in two scenarios: when the array contains all the same elements, or when the elements are already sorted.
+However, the worst-case performance can be O(n^2).
+This may occur in two scenarios.

 The average-case performance of Quick Sort is O(n log n).
 However, the worst-case performance of Quick Sort occurs when the pivot selected is either the smallest or largest element in the list.
 In this case, the partitioning step will result in one sub-list with n-1 elements and another sub-list with 0 elements.
 This will lead to N recursive calls, and therefore the time complexity will be O(n^2).